-There are many amazing pieces of music which have been written specifically for the bassoon!
-With the help of several bassoonists worldwide, we're hoping to continue growing this list as a reference to help bassoonists everywhere discover new and interesting repertoire.
+There are many amazing pieces which have been written specifically for the bassoon in recent years.
+With the help of several bassoonists worldwide, we'll be continuing to add to this section.
+Please see below to discover new and interesting repertoire for the bassoon.

 "Jazz Training for Bassoonists"

 Paul Hanson is an internationally known jazz bassoon performer.
 This latest book, designed to be used with the iReal Pro app, helps bassoonists become musically fluent in non-classical music idioms such as jazz, groove-based instrumental music, fusion and world styles.
 It contains etudes which can be played as duets as well as jazz theory, some patterns and advice on real life situations.